54 Best Halloween Songs to Add to Your Costume Party Playlist

 “A Nightmare on My Street” by DJ Jazzy Jeff & The Fresh Prince

 After the huge success of their hit “Parents Just Don’t Understand,” DJ Jazzy Jeff and the Fresh Prince (aka Will Smith) decided to tackle ’80s horror movie bad boy Freddy Krueger with “Nightmare on My Street.”
 Their comical approach to the Nightmare on Elm Street franchise is hilarious and certainly party-worthy.
-To keep things light, find some dress-up inspiration on this list of punny Halloween costumes.

-“This Is Halloween” by Danny Elfman
+“This Is Halloween” by Danny Elfman and The Citizens of Halloween

 Tim Burton’s The Nightmare Before Christmas is so beloved among Halloween lovers, you simply have to include the fan-favorite song “This Is Halloween.”
 Even better, play this not-so-scary Disney movie in the background of your party for some fun Halloween imagery.